gregplaysguitar/djangocms2000/readme.markdown

    cms images
 7. Optional: add `'cms.middleware.CMSFallbackMiddleware'` to your middleware classes if you want to be able to add new pages via Django's admin.
-8. Optional: add `{% cmseditor %}` to the bottom of your base template to enable sitewide in-place editing (use `{% load cms_editor %}` to load)
+8. Optional: add `{% cms_editor %}` to the bottom of your base template to enable sitewide in-place editing (use `{% load cms_editor %}` to load)

 Usage